mjlambiase/Fall21Python2_Maya/README.md

 # Fall21Python2_Maya
 Python 2 class material for CCAC

-# JSON Project
+# Description of Folders

-Take csv file and convert to JSON
+## JSON Project

-Write Python code to search for items in JSON
+Program that takes in a csv file and a json search criteria file.
+Output json file with containing the records matched by the search criteria.